 7001 Murray Park Dr.

-Beat the heat!
-The whimsical water fountains are a toddler magnet and a great way to cool off.
-Plus, the unbeatable view of the city skyline makes it worth the drive to downtown.
+This cool downtown park is best known for its whimsical water fountains, which are a toddler magnet and a great way to cool off, but in addition to making a splash, the epic play structure is not to be missed either.
 The modern blue-themed playground has a soft ground, rock climbing and a spider-net that make your kids feel like a superhero.
 There are picnic tables, benches, security guards and clean bathrooms.
+The super fast slides, swings, see-saw and climbing structures make for an engaging and entertaining park playdate for kids.
+Plus, the unbeatable view of the city skyline makes it worth the drive to downtown.

 1600 Pacific Hwy.